Supersonic turbulence in Giant HII Regions: clues from 30 Doradus: Turbulence

 We have seen that there is no large scale supersonic hydrodynamical turbulence in 30~Doradus, and that the gravitational potential is not strong enough to furnish all the kinetic energy of the gas: The large-scale structure of 30Dor is organized by the cluster wind, but the wind-driven shells are themselves turbulent.

-This turbulence could be due to Kolmogorov-like kinetic energy cascades powered by the wind, such as observed in the Orion Nebula \citep{arthur2}, or to the residual orbital motions of the remnants of the original dense molecular clumps that were piled-up by the wind.

-Even within the shells and filaments of 30Dor, however, we are looking spatial scales orders of magnitude larger than in Orion, so we have no hope of resolving the turbulent cascade.
+This turbulence could be due to Kolmogorov-like kinetic energy cascades powered by the wind, such as observed in the Orion Nebula \citep{arthur2}.
+However, even within the shells and filaments of 30Dor, we are looking spatial scales orders of magnitude larger than the turbulent regions in Orion, so we have no hope of resolving the turbulent cascade.
 However, our data (mostly HARPS but also some FLAMES profiles) show that the forbidden profiles can be resolved into many components with radial-velocity dispersions similar to the widths of the profiles.

-Mutiplicity would explain why the \halfa profiles are subsonic but highly supersonic in the forbidden lines, which otherwise makes no physical sense for a turbulent kinetic energy cascade..
+Such mutiplicity would explain why at the same positions the \halfa profiles are subsonic but highly supersonic in the forbidden lines.

-Therefore, gravity is the most likely explanation for the turbulence of the gas within the expanding shells and filaments.
-The hot cluster wind ionizes and piles-up the original dense molecular clumps without dissipating their original orbital kinetic energy.
-The total mass of the kinematical core is fully consistent with the viral mass required to explain the velocity width of the single profiles and of the separate components of the double profiles.